iamoscarliang/ds-algorithm-note/README.md

 [Python]
 ```

-## :deciduous_tree: BinaryTree
+## :deciduous_tree: BinarySearchTree
-BinaryTree is a hierarchical data structure in which each node has at most two children, the left child and the right child.
+BinarySearchTree is a hierarchical data structure in which each node has at most two children, the left child and the right child.

 ```java
 public class Node<T> {